Saturday, October 19, 2024

 This essay looks at wars as psychiatry looks at mental illness, as a set of behavioural and emotional phenomena that humans experience as a result of a complex but identifiable set of causes.
 Every war, like every individual mental illness, is unique to the patient or nation suffering the condition, but there are always patterns that can be recognised, and behind every disease there are pathological causes to be uncovered, and treatments to be sought after.

 In the case of war, once the conflict has started there is very little that anyone can do to stop it apart from denial of access to lethal technologies, and diplomatic efforts and communications must never stop.
-In war, we have to wait until both sides are exhausted, and ready to talk about a peaceful settlement, which is, of course, what they should have done before war broke out.
+Once war has broken out, generally we have to wait until both sides are exhausted, and ready to talk about a peaceful settlement, which is, of course, what they should have done before the war started.

 The preventive suggestions put forward here come from the mind of an inventor and activist, not a scholar.
-We will see that theyavailable are relatively simple and certainly far more cost effective than warfare.
+We will see that preventive measures are available, are relatively simple and are certainly far more cost effective than warfare.
 The difficulty lies in getting politicians and bureaucrats to change their mind set.

 The suggestions here to prevent wars are not put forward as the only possibilities.
 There are a host of other approaches that can be taken and measures that can be rolled out to contain the occasional slide of the leaders into the morass of political insanity that we call war.